YousefED/SyncedStore/docs/docs/vue.md

 enableVueBindings(Vue);
 ```

-Then, place the Reactive-CRDT `store` on the Vue `data`.
+Then, place the SyncedStore `store` on the Vue `data`.
 See the example below.

 ## Vue Example

-See this example of creating a collaborative Todo application with Vue3 and Reactive-CRDT:
+See this example of creating a collaborative Todo application with Vue3 and SyncedStore:

 ```javascript live vue
 <template>